VasanthakumarV/sqlfluff-lsp/README.md

 > The server expects [`sqlfluff`](https://github.com/sqlfluff/sqlfluff) to be installed and already added to the path.

 > [!WARNING]
-> This tool might be rough around the edges, it is not widely tested
+> This tool might be rough around the edges, it is not widely tested.

 ## Configuration